 Inspired by A Little Girl in Cuba

-I'm passionate about these photos because it all started when I met a 10 year old girl in Cuba in October 2015, outside of Ernest Hemingway's home, turning around, there she was.
-We walked awhile and talked in broken Spanish.
-I kept thinking about her.
-Two days later, in a city of one million, against the odds, I went back to find her.
+A Chance Meeting.
+Amy met a 10 year old girl in Cuba in October 2015, outside of Ernest Hemingway's home, turning around, there she was.
+Two days later, in a city of one million, against the odds, she went back to find her.

-These photos are special for me because they are from my grandparents farm in California, Missouri.
-Growing up my sister and I would spend a week each summer here and for Thanksgiving and other holidays.
-Some of my best memories are from times on the farm.
+These photos are special because they are from Amy's grandparents farm in California, Missouri.
+Growing up she and her sister would spend a week each summer here, for Thanksgiving and other holidays.
+Some of her best memories are from times on the farm.

-My grandmother sold the farm in 2015, after living in the same farmhouse for 72 years, staying after my grandfather passed.
-Visiting her and the farm before she moved (one year prior to her passing), I couldn’t help but to take photos of all the natural beauty to capture.
-Being a farm girl at heart with rural roots, I was so drawn to the images and want to share the beauty of rural America that I hold so dear.
+Amy's grandmother sold the farm in 2015, after living in the same farmhouse for 72 years, staying after her grandfather passed.
+Visiting her grandmother and the farm for the final time, Amy couldn’t help but take photos of all the natural beauty.
+A farm girl at heart, Amy was drawn to the images and now enjoys sharing the beauty of rural America she holds dear.

-Read more about the peacefulness of the farm on my blog here., titled Where is Your Peacefulness.
+Read more about the peacefulness of the farm on the blog here., titled Where is Your Peacefulness.